Trusted Lawyers for DEA Opioid Investigations

 - Representation of a Texas OB-GYN Doctor in a Civil and Criminal Health Care Fraud Matter

 - Representation of a Dentist in a Medicaid Fraud Investigation (Illinois)

 - Investigation Against a Psychologist for Alleged Violations of Federal Health Care Fraud Statutes (New Mexico)

 - Representation of a Physician in a Grand Jury Investigation for Alleged Health Care Fraud and Violations of the Controlled Substances Act (Colorado)

 Dr. Nick Oberheiden and his team resolved every single one of these investigations (and many more across the nation) with the same outcome: No Criminal Charges & Professional License Protected!

-Medical providers from Florida, New York, New Jersey, Pennsylvania, Texas, Louisiana, California, Colorado and the rest of the country have hired Oberheiden & McMurrey in critical situations trusting our accomplished team with their license and their freedom.
+Medical providers from Florida, New York, New Jersey, Pennsylvania, Texas, Louisiana, Colorado and the rest of the country have hired Oberheiden & McMurrey in critical situations trusting our accomplished team with their license and their freedom.

 - Bill McMurrey (former DOJ): Bill is the former chief coordinator for civil and criminal health care fraud, a former Department of Justice prosecutor and a former Department of Justice Trial Attorney.
 Bill offers clients thirty years of frontline experience and hundreds of court appearances in federal courts across the nation.